NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 in the case of Protein Paint.
 Applications are encouraged to use vertical space as much as possible, as horizontal scrolling can be a poor user experience.

+This section will describe parts of the Project application and how it is structured.
+The Project application is a simple application that displays a table of projects and allows the user to filter the projects by a number of filters.
+As the local filtere are selected the table display is updated, but the cohort is not changes (e.i cohort filters are not updated).
+The Project application is located in the `@gff/portal-proto` package in the `src/features/projectsCenter` directory.
+The user can create a new saved cohort by selecting projects and clicking the "Save New Cohort" button.
+This will open a modal that will allow the user to name the cohort and save it.
+The Project application is a good example of how to use the GDC Portal SDK to create an application.

 #TODO: add image of application layout